SK Vladislav: History

 In 1925 the VRL consisted of 5 teams: Vladislav, Shipchenski sokol, Ticha, Diana and Jupiter.
 Vladislav won 7 matches and drew once to be crowned VRL champions for a second time in 2 years.
-In the warm-up for the National competition, the team defeated a strong AS 23 Sofia side, 2-1 on 23 July.
-Defeats against Han Omurtag (4-1), Asenovec (3-0) and Levski Dupnica (4-1) earned the club a place on the final match of the competition.
+In the warm-up for the National competition, the team defeated a strong AS 23 Sofia side, 2–1 on 23 July.
+Defeats against Han Omurtag (4–1), Asenovec (3–0) and Levski Dupnica (4–1) earned the club a place on the final match of the competition.
 The final was played on 30 August in the Yunak Stadium in Sofia and the opposing side was once again Levski Sofia.
-The Vladislav line-up was: Yanakiev- Mitev, Georgiev- Hristov, Stavrev, Bulgakov, Terzetta – Ivanov, Petrov, Aleksiev, Dimitriev.
-The game ended in a 2-0 win with goals from Ivanov and captain Terzetta, who was the first player ever to lift the silver cup trophy of H.M.
+The Vladislav line-up was Yanakiev–Mitev, Georgiev–Hristov, Stavrev, Bulgakov, Terzetta–Ivanov, Petrov, Aleksiev, Dimitriev.
+The game ended in a 2–0 win with goals from Ivanov and captain Terzetta, who was the first player ever to lift the silver cup trophy of H.M.
 Tzar Boris III.

 In 1926 after winning its third consecutive VRL title, Vladislav was invited for a friendly by the Romanian runners-up, Juventus Bucharest.
-The BNSF tried to prevent this from happening as Juventus had crushed Slavia Sofia 4-0 a few weeks earlier and the Bulgarian National team had suffered a humiliating 1-6 defeat on 25 April in Bucharest.
+The BNSF tried to prevent this from happening as Juventus had crushed Slavia Sofia 4–0 a few weeks earlier and the Bulgaria National team had suffered a humiliating 1–6 defeat on 25 April in Bucharest.
 The team from Varna took no notice.
-On 13 June Vladislav defeated Venus 4-2 after trailing 0-2 at half-time and on the next day won against Juventus (2-1).
-At home, Vladislav reached the final of the National competition defeating Han Krum Shumen (3-0), Chegan Burgas (9-0) and Levski Russe (5-1).
+On 13 June Vladislav defeated Venus 4–2 after trailing 0–2 at half-time and on the next day won against Juventus (2–1).
+At home, Vladislav reached the final of the National competition defeating Han Krum Shumen (3–0), Chegan Burgas (9–0) and Levski Russe (5–1).
 The other finalist in the Yunak Stadium on 22 August was Slavia Sofia.
 The Vladislav line-up was unchanged from the previous year’s final.
 The referee was Georgi Grigorov, who was known as one of Slavia’s founders.
-The match ended in a 1-1 draw with Dimitar Dimitriev scoring an equaliser.
+The match ended in a 1–1 draw with Dimitar Dimitriev scoring an equaliser.
 There were no goals scored in the extra time.
 The re-play was scheduled for the next day but Grigorov did not show up and there was no consensus reached over who would referee the match.
 BNSF awarded the cup to Slavia and excluded Vladislav from its ranks but the team from Varna appealed in the High Court and 3 months later the BNSF was forced to reverse its decision.
 A new match was scheduled for 26 December but this time the team of Slavia did not show up.
 The same happened on the third attempt for a re-match on 7 April 1927 and the BNSF awarded the cup to Vladislav.
 Slavia refused to hand over the trophy so it had to be taken away from them and brought personally to Varna by a BNSF executive.